yyumna/climatechange_ai/events/neurips2020.md

 ***

 <center> <h3>Announcements</h3> </center>
-* We provide grants to attend our NeurIPS workshop [here](#available-grants).
+* We are offering limited registration and data grants for workshop attendees (see [here](#available-grants)).
 Applications are due by Nov 20.
-* The call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
-Submissions are due by Oct 6, Anywhere on Earth (i.e., by 11:59pm UTC-12).
-* We held a webinar on Thursday, August 20 to provide advice on how to prepare a successful submission.
-View the recording [here](https://www.youtube.com/watch?v=prDI7Oy-VMM).

 ***